ersyatechstax/example-java-strategy-design-pattern/README.md

 This project is an implementation of strategy design pattern.
 Implemented using real life object vehicle.

 How to work with strategy design pattern?
-- Create new vehicle class such as bus, helicopter, bicycle, etc
+- Create new vehicle class such as bus, helicopter, bicycle, etc then extend it to Vehicle class
-- Create new behavior for accelerate or brake if needed
+- Create new behavior class for accelerate or brake and implement it to the behavior class (Optional)
 - Declare the class

 Happy Coding:D